ramgorthi04/gist/planner_hints.md

             "RequiresQuery": "False"
         },
         "2": {
-            "Request": "Identify what the last product customers in step 1 ordered", "DataNeeded": "1, orders",
+            "Request": "Using the list from step 1, get the last product that each customer in that list ordered", "DataNeeded": "1, orders",
             "PaginationNeeded": "False",
             "RequiresCode": "True",